 Once you are scoring 70% on each area you should then start sitting full mock exams under strict exam conditions so that you can recreate the exam experience in full.

-The video below is a sample from our TC Masterclass series.
+You can view one of the classes from our TC Video Course for free here.
 Each class focuses on a frequently examined topic and explains the key technical concepts in a simplified way before demonstrating the optimal exam technique by working through recent past exam questions in full.

 Need Help Passing the ACA TC Exam?

 Our TC courses focus on the most frequently examined technical content and demonstrate the optimal exam technique for each TC question.
 Additional sample classes from the online course, Learning Notes and our TC Master Plan can be found here.

 About the Author